nitinkgp23/bdaybot/README.md

 - [ ]  Convert above into an extension or a web-app
 - [ ]  Launch it as an .exe file for windows

+##Dependencies :

+Install all the dependencies using `pip install -r requirements.txt` before using the script.

+##Usage :

 ##Contribution guidelines :

 * Push to master.